InWorldz-Viewer/llqtwebkit/README-Qt-win.txt

      Make sure to build a debug library b2.
 Copy glui.h and from the include into C:\llmozlib\llmozlib2\tests\GL b3.
 Copy glui32.lib from msvc/lib into C:\llmozlib\llmozlib2\tests\GL

-3) Build llmozlib.a
- a.
-Launch the Qt command prompt
-'
- cd C:\llmozlib\llmozlib2
- qmake
- nmake
-'

 4) Build testgl and run it
  cd C:\llmozlib\llmozlib2\tests\testgl